garciart/hello-os/README.md

 </p><p>
 Input "exit" to leave DOSBox.
 </p><p>
 Yay!
 You have created and executed a 16-bit program using Windows tools!
-Our next step will be to use this code as a basis for our bootloader, but we'll save that for <a href="hello-world-part-2.html" rel="noopener noreferrer" title="Hello, World - Part II"><b>Hello, World - Part II</b></a></p>
+Our next step will be to use this code as a basis for our bootloader.</p>